rcalix1/AIandDynamicSystems/DynamicSystems/casimir/CyberSecurity/README.md

 ## Cyber Security, NIO, and Dynamic Systems

-* Dynamic system for malware spread (Max and Min via NIO)
+* Dynamical system for malware spread (Max and Min via NIO)
+* Dynamic systems have been widely used to study disease spread
+* Here this idea is adapted to malware spread based on Sys Admin policies

 ## Code